Fear of public speaking? who me? Yes you...

 - And the list goes on

-As part of this step I help clients to identify their own fears and understand the extent to which these fears are impacting the desire or requirement to speak in public.
+What I want you to do is to identify your own fears and examine the extent to which these fears are impacting your desire or requirement to speak in public.

 So stop right now...stop reading and go deep inside and write a list of your personal fears.
 Be as honest as you can because you don' have to share them with anybody.

-Step # 2 –Identify and eliminate any limiting beliefs
+Step # 2 –Identify and remove your limiting beliefs

 Immediately a small voice inside says, “yes but... do you know how long she’s been doing that?’ “yes but...do you really thing you could earn a living by speaking?
 Don’t make me laugh!”